nith2212/atlas/README.md

 - `How has life expectancy changed in Nigeria between 2015 and 2020?`
 - `Rank the top 10 countries by hospital bed density in 2018`
 - `Compare air pollution between China and India in 2020`
-- `Does Benin have a national nutrition awareness program?`

 ---

 ## Project Structure